List of basilicas in India

 This is the complete list of all the Basilicas in India.
-With 35 Indian churches officially designated as basilicas by the Holy See of the Catholic Church, India is the country with the most basilicas in Asia.
-The Basilica of Bom Jesus in Old Goa is the first church in India to be designated as a basilica, decreed by Pope Pius XII in 1946.
-Every pope since then has raised at least one Indian church to the status of a basilica, except Pope John Paul I, owing to his brief reign.
+With 36 Indian churches officially designated a basilica by the Holy See of the Catholic Church, India is the country with the most basilicas in Asia.
+The Basilica of Bom Jesus in Old Goa is the first church in India to be named a basilica, decreed by Pope Pius XII in 1946.
+Every pope since then has elevated at least one Indian church to the status of a basilica, except Pope John Paul I, owing to his brief leadership.